 We expect our dealer manager to use two distribution channels to sell our shares: through its registered representatives and through third-party FINRA-registered broker-dealers, which we refer to as participating broker-dealers.
 Our dealer manager will reallow all of its selling commissions attributable to a participating broker-dealer.
 Part of our distribution strategy includes selling to investors whose contracts for investment advisory services and related brokerage services are with investment advisors that are either dually registered as broker-dealers or agree to pay for the related brokerage services on the investor's behalf (this is commonly called a "wrap program" or "wrap fee").
 In those instances where the investor has a wrap fee arrangement with its advisor, we will pay no commission to Plymouth Real Estate Capital with respect to that sale.
 In such case, depending upon the terms of such advisor's contract with the investor, we may pay all or a portion of the 4% commission associated with the sale to a third-party broker-dealer (including the advisor, if dually registered as a broker-dealer).
 If the investor's advisor acts only in the capacity of an investment advisor with respect to such sale and Plymouth Real Estate Capital or some other broker-dealer acts as the broker-dealer of record, then we will pay Plymouth Real Estate Capital or such other broker-dealer the 4% selling commission associated with the sale.
-In those cases where the investor's contract with its advisor calls for a wrap fee, any such wrap fee payable with respect to the purchase of our common stock would be payable by the investor's advisor acting in the capacity of a registered investment advisor with respect to a sale.
+In those cases where the investor's contract with its advisor calls for a wrap fee, any such wrap fee payable with respect to the purchase of our common stock would be payable by the investor separately from any commission paid by us with respect to such purchase.
+Under no circumstances will we pay a selling commission to an investor's advisor acting in the capacity of a registered investment advisor with respect to a sale.
 We will not pay more than one selling commission with respect to a sale.
-In those circumstances where an investor agrees with its advisor or an affiliated participating broker-dealer to reduce the amount of fees payable with respect to their purchase of shares, the net proceeds to us will not be affected by such
+In those circumstances where an investor agrees with its advisor or an affiliated participating